tmcw/big/README.md

 * If you put an image as the first thing in a slide, it'll become a tiled background.
 I abused this power in [my presentation on project it yourself](http://macwright.org/presentations/projections/#0)
 * You can swipe left & right on mobile devices to go back and forth.

-* If you put something like 'time-to-next="5"' as an attribute in a slide, the slide will pass after 5 seconds.
+If you put something like `time-to-next="5"` as an attribute in a slide, the slide will pass after 5 seconds - useful for ignite talks.

 ## See Also